LordNiggle/NigglesHell/README.md

 Added **Nox Hide**.

-Added the **Nox Pack**.
-It costs 3 Nox Hide, 2 Rope & 1 Blue Gem while basically being an insulated pack that might actually be worth it.
+Added a new version of the **Insulated Pack**.
+It costs 3 Nox Hide, 2 Rope & 1 Blue Gem.

 ### Beasts

 Hunting has been reformed.
 The chance to find **alternate beasts** (Ewecus, Varg, and new Beasts) starts at 33% and goes up to 66%.

 Added the **Nox**.
 1500 HP & 75 Damage, drops 6 meat and 3.5 **Nox Hide**

+# Plans for the Future

+New Beasts

+The ability to let Wendy craft her tonics with nightmare fuel instead.

+The Living Oar